adityabhutada/adityabhutada/README.md

 </h1>
 <img align="right" width="auto" height="180px" src="https://github.com/adityabhutada/adityabhutada/blob/master/developer.png">

-I'm a freelance Web Developer and sometimes try to be a Designer.
+I'm a Web Developer and sometimes try to be a Designer.
 Usually I am more into front-end coding but can be a full-stack developer at times.
-I have delivered multiple projects which you can find here in my git profile. (which is yet improving.)
+I have delivered multiple projects which you can find on my portfolio. (which I constantly try to keep up to date.)

 Before you read on further, you can find [my portfolio here](https://adityabhutada.github.io/).
 I have developed it using HTML5, CSS3, JavaScript, BootStrap 4, FontAwesome 4, and of course GitHub(Pages). 😛